 1. Read widely

-Reading improves your writing skills by exposing you to different
+Reading improves your writing skills by exposing you to different styles, formats and techniques you can incorporate into your own writing.

 Also, reading helps improve your comprehension and critical thinking skills.
 Both of these are valuable for analysing and synthesising information.
 So you’ll learn how to present ideas clearly in your writing.

-2. Write Regularly…and Don’t Stop!
+2. Write Regularly… and Don’t Stop!

 Think of writing as a muscle.
 The more you use it, the stronger it becomes!
 Writing regularly makes you feel more comfortable and confident.